deltachat/deltachat-pages/_posts/2024-11-10-why-jsonrpc-bindings-exist.md

 lockdownd_error_t lockdownd_client_new (idevice_t device, lockdownd_client_t *client, const char *label)
 ```

-In our cffi we are not as strict, we mostly use 0 or `NULL` pointers to indicate errors:
+In our CFFI we are not as strict, we mostly use 0 or `NULL` pointers to indicate errors:

 > [dc*contact_t * dc*get_contact ( dc_context_t * context, uint32_t contact_id )](https://c.delta.chat/classdc__context__t.html#a36b0e1a01730411b15294da5024ad311) > \[...]
 > Returns